 If the Reporting Periodicity IE in the DATA COLLECTION REQUEST is present, this indicates the periodicity for the reporting of periodic AI/ML related information.
 The NG-RAN node2 shall report only once, unless otherwise requested within the Reporting Periodicity IE.

-Interaction with other procedures
+If the UE Performance Configuration (FFS on the name) IE in the DATA COLLECTION REQUEST message is present, it indicates the configuration for the collection of UE performance.
+The NG-RAN node2 shall take it into account when collecting the UE performance.Interaction with other procedures

 When starting a measurement, the Report Characteristics IE in the DATA COLLECTION REQUEST indicates the type of objects NG-RAN node2 shall perform measurements or prediction on.
 NG-RAN node2 shall include in the DATA COLLECTION UPDATE message: